lloydmeta/ip-parsing-hs/README.md

 Done as an exercise for practising Haskell.

-Parse IPv4, IPv6 and converts from v4 to v6.

-## Covered
+* Parses IPv4 and IPv6
+* Converts from IPv4 to IPv6

+### Areas explored

 - Parsing stuff w/ Trifecta
 - Various datatypes and conversions btwn them
 - Stack for managing the build
 - HSpec
 - Internals hiding
+- Pleasing Travis CI